-Table 22.
+Table 222216.
 Lake Management Policies, Goals, and Implementation Activities

-SUI Water Quality Protection and POLICY: The BCWD is committed to the restoration of water quality in degraded lakes and to the protection of water quality in lakes that meet state water quality standards.
-GO ALS PLEMENTATION ITEM 1 Conduct water quality monitoring of lakes in cooperation with municipalities, Washington County, and state agencies as appropriate to establish and evaluate progress toward water quality goals.
+SU ISS B- Water Quality Protection and d Res itoratio РО storation of water quality in degraded lakes and to the protection et state water quality standards.
+GOALS IMPLEMENTATION ITEM 2 1 Conduct water quality monitoring of lakes in cooperation with municipalities, Washington County, and state agencies as appropriate to establish and evaluate progress toward water quality goals.
 2 Utilize the District's cost-share program to assist in implementation of Lake Management Plans through BMP installation by citizens.
 A Restore the water quality in District lakes and large ponds that do not currently meet State standards or their designated uses.
-3 4 Implement watershed improvements in the relevant lake management plans for Long Lake, the South School Section Lake subwatershed, Benz Lake Management Plan, Woodpile Lake Management Plan, Masterman Lake Management Plan and Northern Chain of Lakes WRAPS- SEE IMPLEMENTATION ACTIVITIES IDENTIFIED UNDER LAKE MANAGEMENT PLAN (TABLE 62) 4 Implement chloride source management activities in Long Lake 5 Develop concept plan for retrofitting Cub Foods/Target parking lots to share with property owner Super Value Holdings by 2020.
-1 Addressed through administration of the BCWD regulatory standards and criteria. В meet State standards and their Utilize the District's cost-share program to assist in citizen installation of water quality improvement projects (including thermal BMPs) and water quantity (e.g. volume control) practices designated uses.
-3 Support limited liability legislation and smart salting initiatives throughout the watershed РО LICY: BCWD will coordinate with m nunio cipalities and other government agencies in the management of GO ALS IM PLEMENTATION ITEM Α Meet the goals and objectives identified in the Lake McKusick Management Plan.
+3 4 Implement watershed improvements in the relevant lake management plans for Long Lake, the South School Section Lake subwatershed, Benz Lake Management Plan, Woodpile Lake Management Plan, Masterman Lake Management Plan and Northern Chain of Lakes WRAPSfor Long Lake as shown in the Long Lake Management Plan - SEE IMPLEMENTATION ACTIVITIES IDENTIFIED UNDER LAKE MANAGEMENT PLAN (TABLE 62) Implement chloride source management activities in Long Lake Develop concept plan for retrofitting Cub Foods/Target parking lots to share with property owner Super Value Holdings by 2020.
+Addressed through administration of the BCWD regulatory standards and В Protect the water quality in District lakes and large ponds that currently meet State standards and their designated uses. criteria.
+Utilize the District's cost-share program to assist in citizen installation of water quality improvement projects (including thermal BMPs) and water quantity (e.g. volume control) practices Support limited liability legislation and smart salting initiatives throughout the watershed РО LICY: BCWD will coordinate with n nunio cipalities and other government agencies in the management of GC ALS IM PLEMENTATION ITEM Α Meet the goals and objectives identified in the Lake McKusick Management Plan.
 1 Develop preliminary plans for BMPs in contributing drainage area to address pollutant loads to McKusick Lake.
-SUI Lake Level Management nent of lake levels in a way that balances the ecological functions GO ALS IM PLEMENTATION ITEM Maintain the natural hydrology of 1 Continue to conduct lake level monitoring to track lake level trends Α these lake systems Addressed through administration of the BCWD regulatory standards and criteria.
-SUI Lake Function and Values The BCWD supports the esta ment of ecologically reasonable goals for the functions and values District lakes based on the natural condition of each lake.
-GO ALS PLEMENTATION ITEM
+SU ISS . РО LICY: The BCWD supports the man of a lake with flood protection nent of lake levels in a way that balances the ecological functions GC ALS IM PLEMENTATION ITEM Α Maintain the natural hydrology of these lake systems Meet the goals and objectives for water levels identified 1 Continue to conduct lake level monitoring to track lake level trends in the BCWD's Lake Management Plans (e.g. THPP and Long Lake) 2 Addressed through administration of the BCWD regulatory standards and criteria.
+SU ISS UE: Lake Function and Values ISS UE: The BCWD supports the esta ment of ecologically reasonable goals for the functions and values District lakes based on the natural condition of each lake.